ViniChab/ViniChab/README.md

 Besides coding, I really like playing video games and going to the beach :)

-If you need something, don't be shy, DM me on linkedin at any time!
+If you need something, don't be shy, DM me on LinkedIn at any time!

 ## Languages and tools 🛠️